Why is Lead Exposure So Dangerous and How Does Lead Get into Food? (part 1 of a 2 part series)

 And, we have much room to improve.
 Individual products and certain crops are known to have high lead levels.
 And, certain age groups are more susceptible, young children in particular.
 Consumers should have the right to know the lead levels in the products they consume.

-How Does ZEGO Control for Lead?
+How Does ZEGO Control for Lead in Its Products?

 You can see our results for our protein powder, oats, and chocolate on the Food Safety page of our website, or scan the QR code on the back of any of our product packages.

-Colleen Kavanagh is the founder and CEO of ZEGO.
 ZEGO is the first purity-transparent food company that makes superfood products with traceable transparency for allergens, gluten, and toxins.
 All products are designed to be safe for most people to eat, regardless of dietary restrictions, such as common allergies, intolerances, sensitivities, or diabetes.

 San Francisco, CA